Metallum Martis: Support for iron smelting experiments by Oliver Cromwell and Charles II

+Geological map of Dudley Castle and its vicinity

 A significant feature of his great work Metallum Martis is a map showing Dudley Castle where he correctly identifies the order and geographic layout of strata of coal and ironstone under survey.

-Considered to be the earliest of recorded geologic maps, Metallum Martis marks a turning point in the evolution of scientific rationale concerning the recording and interpretation of geological information.
+Considered to be the earliest of recorded geological maps, Metallum Martis marks a turning point in the evolution of scientific rationale concerning the recording and interpretation of geological information.
 It is considered to have been made at Castle Hill in Dudley by Dud Dudley in 1665.